Illustration and Animation - BA (Hons)

 This industry-focused Illustration and Animation BA degree will help you develop your creativity and hone the skills you need as an illustrator.
 The fundamental skills of illustration are taught alongside strategic thinking and practice for a variety of mediums.
 You’ll also benefit from studio-based learning, industry partnerships and be encouraged to publish your work throughout your studies.
 In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

-You’ll study at our renowned Sir John Cass School of Art, Architecture and Design and be taught by leading experts who’ll introduce you to ways of observing, recording and creating unique ways of telling stories through image making.
+You’ll study at our renowned Sir John Cass School of Art, Architecture and Design.
+Leading experts at this school will teach you ways of observing, recording and creating unique stories through image making.

 A high-profile lecture series – the Hothouse Talks – offers you the chance to engage with visionaries in the field of illustration and visual communication.
 You’ll also benefit from live project opportunities and a vibrant studio culture.